M&A and Shareholder Arbitrations

 The International Valuation Standards state:

-The market approach provides an indication of value by comparing the subject asset with identical or similar assets for which price information is available.
+The market approach provides an indication of value by comparing the asset with identical or comparable (that is similar) assets for which price information is available.

 The International Valuation Standards perfectly summarise the basic concept of the market approach.
 Moreover, they indicate to the expert that further adjustments might be needed.